Announcing the Moral Knowledge Initiative

 - Contact us at DWMinistries@dwillard.org with recommendations and suggestions and educate us about the kinds of resources that would: a) help you communicate the problem and the solution, and b) help you share that information.
 This will be particularly helpful if you can guide us on how to reach people in your field/occupation.

 - Pray for these efforts.
 The spiritual forces that have been pushing our culture away from the understanding and valuing of moral attributes have been clearly opposing this effort since Dallas began his work.
-And mark your calendars to pray for our first symposium on May 14-15, 2019.
+And mark your calendars to pray for our second symposium on February 3-4, 2020.

 - Donate to the Initiative through Dallas Willard Ministries (501c3).
 Checks can be sent to Dallas Willard Ministries at 5158 Clareton Drive #1859, Agoura Hills, CA 91376.
 Or you can donate by Credit Card through PayPal by clicking the button below and selecting the Moral Knowledge Initiative option from the pull-down menu.